tsostarics/rise_stimuli/README.md

-Prerequisites:
+## Prerequisites and Important Notes
- - Must install montreal forced aligner in a conda environment
+ - Must install montreal forced aligner in a conda environment named `aligner`.
  - Should download the US MFA dictionary and acoustic files and add to Scripts directory

+### Forced aligner/Python
+ If you really want to re run the montreal forced aligner on the original recordings, I've retained that functionality in uploaded versions of this project.
+ If you don't want to rerun it, make sure the `RERUN_MFA` flag in `_targets.R` is set to `FALSE`.
+ I would recommend skipping the MFA so that you don't have to deal with any Python/Anaconda shenanigans.

+### Occasional issues with rendering quarto docs

+Sometimes quarto documents won't build for me when using `tar_make_future`;
+if this is happening for you I would recommend trying `tar_make` for building those targets once the upstream dependencies are finished.

 ## Organization
 File format as follows: